hyosung11/Launch-School/Courses/journal.md

 09:05 I slept in but it felt kind of useless.
 Now I want to study some more.

 11:38 Reading more about APIs now.

+12:42 Break for lunch and then a study group a 1:00 PM